2021 Rugby World Cup final: Summary

 The deadlock appeared to be broken in the 65th minute as Abby Dow made a long run out for England, but she was pushed out by New Zealand co-captain Kennedy Simon; video referee found that while Simon had hit Dow's head with her own, contact started with her shoulder, and so it was mitigated and Simon was only sent to the sin bin for ten minutes rather than getting sent off.
 After being helped up by medics, Dow continued to play for a few minutes, before she could be replaced by Tatyana Heard and go off for a head injury assessment; Dow was the only player to pass the assessment and be allowed to return to the pitch, which she did in the 77th minute.
 MacDonald tried to make the most of equal numbers by pushing down the centre, but slow play saw a power struggle between the teams in the middle of the pitch, with England eventually conceding a line out to New Zealand; the Black Ferns played to their left side to again send Leti-I'iga over for a try, retaking the lead but still failing to convert.

-In the last ten minutes, New Zealand made their final replacement shortly before England replaced their front line and Simon was reinstated from the sin bin.
+In the last ten minutes, New Zealand made their final replacement shortly before England replaced their Front Row and Simon was reinstated from the sin bin.
 England made their first asserted attacking play for a while, but lost possession, and Dow came back on for Heard.
 In the final minutes of the game, England won several penalties in New Zealand's half.
 With seconds left on the clock, England chose to push for a try rather than kick for goal, which would have tied the scores and taken the match to extra time.
 They managed to take the line-out close to the try line, but New Zealand challenged for the ball in the air and won it, taking it to the ground to bring end of play.